marinakuznetcova/marina.github.io/frontend-dev-svg-toolkit-pt-2.md

 ### 1. Is the image interactive?

-Interactive SVG is a fairly often use case as it almost always represents an icon or a logo – that is more than likely clickable.
+Interactive SVG is a fairly often use case as it almost always represents an icon or a logo&mdash;that is more than likely clickable.
 Sure thing, an interactive element of any user interface has to hint somehow about its interactivity.
 It can either simply change its color on hover or, for example, show-hide its part on click.
 Using PNG or any other raster format would force you to prepare two or more different images, upload all of them to your hosting and then use one for a default state, another for a hover, one more for a focus and maybe even the forth one for an active state.
 Sounds horrible, eh?

 Meanwhile with SVG you would need the only one file!
 You're able to manage fill, stroke or visibility of the whole image or its parts.
 Just you would need to inline the SVG code right into the markup.
 So, is your image interactive?